jbarat/list_detail_coroutine/README.md

 #### Test:
 I usually use Spek for unit tests (https://spekframework.org/).
-It was challenging to use with suspended functions.
+It was challenging to use it with suspended functions.
 To save time I decided to use simple jUnit testing instead.

 I wrote tests for the domain layer.
-If I would more time I would write unit tests to every ViewModel and Repository.
+If I would have more time I would have writen unit tests to every ViewModel and Repository.

 ## Conclusions:
 Using modern tools (ie ViewModel and coroutines) it is much easier to